Newly Diagnosed Families Weekend

 How do I register to attend?

-Our team will review each application carefully and ensure that families who are selected for the event will receive an invitation in due course.
-We understand that this event is important to many families, and we will do our best to accommodate as many as possible.
+Our team will review each application carefully and ensure that families selected for the event will receive an invitation in due course.
+We understand this event is important to many families and will do our best to accommodate as many as possible.

-If we are unable to offer a place for the upcoming event, we will keep families on our waiting list and notify them of any future events or opportunities.
+If we cannot offer a place for the upcoming event, we will keep families on our waiting list and notify them of future events or opportunities.
 We appreciate your understanding.